 Essential oils are chemically complex plant molecules that are produced from 10 percent of all plants.
-From a process of steam distillation, this unique plant essence can be used to benefit humans.
+From a process of steam distillation, these unique plant essences can be used to benefit humans.
 There is also a newer method of essential oil extraction whereby the plant essence is removed under vacuum pressure with carbon dioxide.
 One significant advantage of CO2 extracts is that they require far less plant material and time for extraction.
 Considering that it can take tons of plant material to produce one liter of essential oil, one can understand the benefits to this technology.

 Carbon dioxide extractions can produce larger and more complex molecules, such as plant waxes that are lost from the heat of regular steam distillation.
 These larger molecules are especially beneficial for skin care.
 Carbon dioxide extracts are often listed as “select” or “total.”
 The select designation indicates that specific active compounds were extracted, whereas the total designation implies that all compounds were extracted.
-To understand the specifics, review the gas chromatography mass spectrometry (GC/MS) reports to fully understand which compounds were extracted.
+To understand the specifics, review the gas chromatography mass/spectrometry (GC/MS) reports to fully understand which compounds were extracted.

 There is a great synergy between essential oils and CO2 extracts.
 For example, German chamomile essential oil ranges in color from pale green to deep navy blue, depending on the quality and where it was produced.
 German chamomile CO2 is more viscous, deep navy blue in color, and not as fragrant.
 Carbon dioxide blends better with aloe vera gel and has an affinity for skin care.